918-920 Lemmon St.

 Free street parking is usually available near the museum.

-There is no cost to visit The Irish Railroad Workers Museum!
+There is no formal admission fee to visit The Irish Railroad Workers Museum!
 We do encourage donations to the Museum as part of our visit, and each of our buildings has a place to receive them.
 Guided tours of the museum, during regular Museum hours, are included in your visit.
 Docents are always on duty, excited to lead you through the museum or answer questions.

 Docent led tours of the Museum are also available seven days a week for your group of 6 or more.
 Contact us to propose a date and time that will work for your group, and we will respond and plan your visit with you.
 We request a $10 donation per person for these special arrangements.